logo for my-island-penang.com

 A Penang Folklore

 Jade Emperor Folklore, is one of many Penang folktales past down from Ancient China.
 The Jade Emperor is the supreme ruler of Heavens, the Hades and the protector of Mankind.
-According to Chinese traditional stories and folktales, Thnee Kong (Jade Emperor), is the highest ranking deity of the Taoist pantheon.

 Jade Emperor Folklore has been told over and over again to us.
 Many times this folklore serves to remind us the greatness of Jade Emperor.